gustaver/gustaver/README.md

 * Data-intensive systems
 * Distributed and parallel computing

-I haven't had so much time to work on hobby projects during my degree due to working alongside my studies, but I've pinned a couple project I've worked on that I'm proud of 😄
+I haven't had so much time to work on hobby projects during my degree due to working alongside my studies, but I've pinned a couple projects I've worked on that I'm proud of 😄

 I've got academic and professional experience in a broad range of areas.
 [Get in touch](mailto:gustave.rousselet@icloud.com)